Taniwt/doe-nqa1-procurement-qa-assessment/assessment-workpapers/Assessment_Results.md

 **Result:** Satisfactory

-EV-005 demonstrated that the delivered components were evaluated against applicable purchase-order and acceptance requirements.
+EV-005 documented receipt and inspection of four stainless-steel isolation valves against applicable purchase-order requirements.

-The inspection process included verification of item identity, quantity, condition, documentation, and applicable traceability information.
+Three valves satisfied the applicable receiving requirements and were accepted.

-A simulated nonconforming condition identified during inspection was documented for evaluation rather than being accepted without review.
+During material-traceability review, a documentation discrepancy affecting one valve was identified.
+The affected valve was placed on hold and referred for evaluation under NCR-2026-001 rather than being released without resolution.

-**Conclusion:** Receiving inspection controls were effectively demonstrated.
+**Conclusion:** Receiving-inspection controls were effectively demonstrated, including appropriate identification and control of an item requiring additional evaluation.

 ---